Extra Work In Movies and TVC's In Brisbane

-We wrote this post after seeing a report on Nine local news last night.
+We wrote this post after seeing a report on Nine local news.
 The piece was all positive for people looking at breaking into this field but unfortunately there was not a lot of information around getting started in this segment of the market.

-Within the industry it’s you and your face that’s your selling point.
-A great headshot is your biggest asset in getting work and a professional photographer specialising in actors headshots is the magic bullet for gaining attention.
+Within the industry it’s you and your face that’s your first selling point.
+A great headshot is your biggest asset in getting paid work.
+A professional photographer specialising in actors headshots is the magic bullet for gaining attention.

-Because we work in the industry with close ties to Brisbane and interstate talent agencies professional photographers in this field know what’s going on locally and know which agencies are kicking goals for their talent.
+Because we work in the industry with close ties to Brisbane and interstate talent agencies.
+Professional actors headshot photographers in this field know what works and importantly what's going on locally and which agencies are kicking goals for their talent.
 A good photographer is able to make you feel relaxed, assess your face and features and guide and direct you through a range of expressions to create an image that is flattering and grabs viewers attention.

 Next is creating the written content to highlight you and any unique skillsets you may have.
 Say you can play a musical instrument or perhaps you're fluent in a second language.
-Perhaps you can ride a skateboard or can ride a horse.
+Perhaps you can ride a horse.or a skateboard.
 All these things count when writing your bio.
 The casting agents will use these specific keywords when looking for talent so make sure you list down all the things you think your good at.

 Also something that can really be a boost and make you stand out from the crowd is the addition of a video of yourself talking a little about who you are.
 These are called a number of things, A "Self tape" if your doing it yourself or a "Bio intro" Start with who you are and any experience in theatre or hobbies you may have and the things we listed above like playing the guitar or riding a bike.
 Sometimes casting agents want to hear your voice to gain an insight to your suitability especially to a speaking role.
-But overall a video is just such a viable medium and it’s important to understand that this has to be professional as well as something with bad sound quality will actually harm your chances instead of enhancing…
+But overall a video is just such a viable medium and it’s important to understand that this has to be professional as well as something with bad sound quality will actually harm your chances instead of enhancing.

-Last but not least is finding a good agent who is in demand by talent scouts and casting professionals from advertising agencies and movie production companies.
+Last but not least is finding a good agent who is in demand by casting professionals from advertising agencies and movie production companies.
 We suggest the age old practice of googling and calling to see who is accepting new talent as their books open and close week to week depending on demand.
 But in the meantime our big tip is to list your CV and headshot on starnow.com It’s a common go to for professionals looking for extras and talent for upcoming production.
-We know of extras who gained roles in “Thor Ragnarok” and “Pirates of the Caribbean” through Star Now and other online talent portals.
+We have photographed actors and extras who gained roles in "Aquaman" “Thor Ragnarok” and “Pirates of the Caribbean” through Star Now and other online talent portals.

-If you're after a great actors headshot or a video showreel as a personal passport to some great roles visit our site here for more info
+If you're after a great "Actors headshot" or a "Bio intro video" as a personal passport to some great roles visit our site here for more info

 Good hunting and we look forward to seeing you on the big screen!